Welcome to today's edition of the Rush 24-7 podcast.

 This is asinine.

-This is a woman who claims to be the smartest woman, or supporters do, and who uh has big visionary ideas for the future.
+This is a woman who claims to be the smartest woman, or supporters do, and who has big visionary ideas for the future.

 They at least kept it reasonable.

-The Soviets had their five-year plans, they didn't work either, but at least there was some reality check on the part of the communists when they c when they were trying to uh plan their future.
+But at least there was some reality check on the part of the communists when they were trying to plan their future.

 A couple more sound bites here.

-We should put a billion dollars from the strategic energy fund into research aimed at unlocking the full potential of cellulosic ethanol.
+We should put a billion dollars from the Strategic Energy Fund into research aimed at unlocking the full potential of cellulosic ethanol.

-We've got to take action on this pump issue, or we're just spinning our wheels, so to speak.
+We've got to take action on this pump issue or we're just spinning our wheels, so to speak.

-I propose that we have ethanol pumps at 50 percent of gas stations nationwide by 2015, and a hundred percent by twenty twenty five.
+I propose that we have ethanol pumps at 50% of gas stations nationwide by 2015 and 100% by 2025.

-She was opposed to ethanol For the longest time, but now the virtual Iowa primary has begun because corn's in Iowa, and corn is used to make ethanol, and the first primary is in Iowa, the Hawkeye Cockyeye, as they are affectionately known here.
+But now the virtual Iowa primary has begun because corn's in Iowa and corn is used to make ethanol.

 This is how they deal with me in Washington.

-Limbaugh's poisoning the atmosphere.
+Limbo's poisoning the atmosphere.

 All right.

-Uh, but the press club president Jonathan Solant comes to her defense.
+Now, this next bite, Hillary gets heckled and protested, but the press club president Jonathan Salant comes to her defense.

 We can do it.

-We just need a commitment to do it, and we need the leadership in both the public and the private sectors to get it done.
+And we need the leadership in both the public and the private sectors to get it done.

 And I believe that we definitely can get it done.